top of page

 Low-intensity PEMF can drop off rapidly with distance from the coil, leading to uneven coverage across the session area and reduced consistency.

-LOREM X addresses this with a multi-coil Helmholtz-style arrangement designed to provide more uniform field coverage across the session area, even at the very low intensities used by RP-PEMF.
+LOREM X addresses this with a stacked multi-coil Helmholtz-style coil arrangement designed to provide a quasi-uniform field coverage across the session area, even at the very low intensities used by RP-PEMF.

 09 Comparison Conventional PEMF vs RP - PEMF